soundsaboutriso2020/soundsaboutriso2020.github.io/_works/min-heo.md

 img6:
 year: 2020
 price: 15
-desc: Hugging bunnies in a warm embrace :)
+desc: Hugging bunnies in a warm embrace &#58;)
 size: 8.125" x 8.125"
 color: Yellow/Black
 specs: Pages- 104 Edition of 500 with 25 printer's proofs.
 Color may vary depending on screen.
+alttext: Emotional Support System, a print by Min Heo.
 temp_notes:
 ---